CREAM OF AVOCADO RECIPE

 Notes

 The freshly popped plain popcorn is not optional.
-This is how we traditionally eat our creamy soups in my country.
+This is how we traditionally eat our creams in my country.
 Trust me.
 Just don't dump the popcorn on top, unless you want it to get soggy.
 But maybe you like that.
-I don't know you and your soggy popcorn preferences.
+I don't know your preferences.